2anki/web/CONTRIBUTING.md

 If you know someone who can benefit from Notion to Anki, please share it with them today!

-- If you are missing a feature or format, let us know on GitHub or the [Discord](https://discord.gg/PSKC3uS).
+- If you are missing a feature or format, let us know on [GitHub](https://github.com/2anki/2anki.net/issues)

 ## Other ways to contribute